 The in-class quizzes are intended to prepare students for the short answer/essay sections of the midterm and final exams.
-A make-up quiz is available, at the instructor's discretion, for students with college schedule conflicts, documented medical issues.
+These quizzes are not graded.

-Online Quizzes:
+Online Homework & Quizzes:

-Registered students in this course automatically have access to the online resources via Moodle.
+Registered students in this course automatically have access to online resources via Moodle.
 You do not need an additional access code or login I.D.
 Due dates for these activities are posted in the course schedule.
-Late online work will is not accepted.
+Late online work is accepted with a 10% grade penalty.

 Important: It is very helpful to have read the assignments before coming to class.
 Do not just accept as fact what is written, have an attitude of skepticism, or questioning.
 The best way to learn is to come to class with a question, or even better, a disagreement.
-The point of this class is two-fold - 1st to communicate basic truths or facts regarding the discipline of economics, 2nd to develop intellectual character and abilities which transcend this discipline - just like in athletics, these attributes cannot develop without practice.
+The point of this class is two-fold -1st to communicate basic truths or facts regarding the discipline of economics, 2^{nd} to develop intellectual character and abilities which transcend this discipline - just like in athletics, these attributes cannot develop without practice.